dura-sh/dura.earth/docs/indivual-reality.md

 type: General Introduction
 ---

-## Take Your Individual Back From Big Brother
+## Take Your Individual Back From Big Brothis

 How we focus on the indidvual.
 General speak.